solana-turbin3/Q4_SOL_Gopal/README.md

 - It is time taking and often leads to lack of clarity for both buyer and seller

 ### Solution
-Revvek is a vehicle transferring protocol that allows users to transfer ownership of vehicles to other users using NDTs.
+Revvek is a vehicle transferring protocol that allows users to transfer ownership of vehicles to other users using NFTs.
 It allows users to buy and sell vehicles and resell vehicles.

 ### Features